• Skip to primary navigation

 • Other posts you will like:

-Now if you don't have easy access to fresh lavender to dry yourself, you can easily buy dried lavender online.
+If you don't have any fresh lavender to dry yourself, you can buy dried lavender online.

 1. To make bath salts